Small Businesses

 New South Wales

-SIRA says the basic tariff premium is calculated from wages multiplied by the workers compensation industry classification rate.
-NSW has frozen premium rates at 2025-26 levels for the 2026-27 and 2027-28 policy years, although individual premiums can still change based on wages, business activity, and claims experience.
+NSW has frozen premium rates at 2025-26 levels for the 2026-27 and 2027-28 policy years, according to SIRA.
+Individual premiums can still change with wages, business activity and claims experience.

 Victoria